 Pour the shreds into a large bowl, and sprinkle with 2 teaspoons kosher salt.
 Give the shreds a toss, then let them drain for about 10 minutes.

 2. Squeezing the squash.
 Grab a handful of shredded zucchini, give it a squeeze, and then place it in a clean kitchen towel.
 Twist and squeeze the towel over a bowl or sink to relieve most of the water from the squash.
 You’ll be amazed (I certainly was) at how much water comes out.
-Pour the squash into a large glass bowl.
+Pour the squash into a large bowl.
 Repeat this step for the remaining squash.

 I can’t tell you how often I use this tiny wire whisk.
 It came to me as a Christmas present, attached to a mug and a package of gawd-awful “Swiss Miss” instant hot chocolate.
 Because I make hot chocolate the old-fashioned way, I threw out the powdered (just add water!) mix, but kept the mug and whisk.